-The cost of capital: Understanding how KYC/CDD can de-risk the future the BNPL industry
+The cost of capital: Understanding how KYC/CDD can de-risk the future of the BNPL industry

 The financial hardships brought as a result of the pandemic has caused significant growth in individuals turning to Buy Now Pay Later schemes, to help them ease their financial burdens.
 This trend has swept nations, with many concerned about the implications of individuals’ ability to buy now, and not pay later.